zainafzal08/HodgePodge/README.md

 - update documentation to include default values for objects
 - Add system to handle database failure connection with a hard restart :D
 - Help command for each module (unified help system?? print out from github?)
-- Module to have shortcut commands / system in bot
+- Module to have admin commands in bot
 - Massive Change log
 - binary translator / encryptor
 - clean up heroku to have 2 project, a off test bot (that is on when in dev) and a on hodge podge